 Senior Military Instructor; MS III Instructor

-Master Sergeant Jason Christianson was born in Miles City, Montana.
-He graduated from Thornton High School in Thornton, Colorado.
-He enlisted in the United States Army in April of 1992, completed Basic Combat Training and Advance Individual Training at Fort Sill, Oklahoma and was awarded the 13E MOS (Canon Fire Direction Control Specialist).
+Master Sergeant Jon Clark was born in Rexburg, Idaho.
+He graduated from Madison High School in 1998.
+He enlisted in the United States Army in August of 1998, completed Basic Combat Training and Advance Individual Training at Fort Sill, Oklahoma and was awarded the 13E MOS (Canon Fire Direction Control Specialist).
 In 2001 MSG Clark changed career fields and attended Advanced Individual Training at Fort Benning, Georgia and was awarded the 11B MOS (Infantryman).